gradle/gradle/design-docs/ide-integration.md

     - Iterate over all dependencies of a project accessible via `DefaultEclipseProject.getClasspath()`.
     - Each dependency provides its coordinates through `DefaultEclipseExternalDependency.getGradleModuleVersion()`.
     - Compare the dependency coordinates with the coordinates of the project through `DefaultEclipseProject.getGradleModuleVersion()`.
     - If a match is determined, use the project path.
-Implement a de-dupe algorithm in case of duplicate project paths.
+If duplicate project paths are found, render a error message and disallow import.
     - Give a visual indication (e.g. icon) that a substitution was performed for a project.
+- Allow for a context menu that brings up the original substitution dialog in case the user wants to modify the project selection.
 - After selecting the projects the exposed Tooling API is consumed to form the workspace.
 - Buildship renders the workspace in the project view as a multi-project build.
 - The developer can make changes to any project's build script.
 Newly established (and substitutable) dependencies between projects are resolved as project dependencies.